The Men in My Little Girl's Life

-"The Men in My Little Girl's Life" is a song written by Mary Candy, Eddie Dean, and Gloria Shayne and performed by Mike Douglas.
-The song was arranged by Jerry Fielding and produced by Manny Kellem.
-It was featured on Douglas' 1966 album The Men in My Little Girl's Life.
+"The Men in My Little Girl's Life" is a song written by Mary Candy, Eddie Deane, and Gloria Shayne, which was performed by Mike Douglas.
+His recording was arranged by Jerry Fielding and produced by Manny Kellem, and was featured on Douglas' 1966 album The Men in My Little Girl's Life.

 Chart performance

 It reached #3 on the adult contemporary chart and #6 on the U.S. pop chart in 1966.
+In Canada the song reached #14 on the AC charts and #37 on the Pop chart.